Jam Donuts

 Caster Sugar

 Again, with a rich dough a little bit of sugar is a must.
-And donuts are a sweet treat, so let’s make that dough extra indulgent!
-Caster sugar is preferable, as it’s finer texture mixes well with the other ingredients.
+And donuts are a sweet treat, so letโs make that dough extra indulgent!
+Caster sugar is preferable, as it has a finer texture and mixes well with the other ingredients.

 Instant Yeast

-There was a time when you could buy various types of yeast but nowadays, Instant Yeast is the most accessible.
-It also works brilliantly in many recipes but especially in Jam Donuts, as no extra measuring or preparation is required to activate it.
+There was a time when you could buy various types of yeast, but nowadays, Instant Yeast is the most accessible.
+It also works brilliantly in many recipes, but especially in Jam Doughnuts, as no extra measuring or preparation is required to activate it.

 Free-range Egg